sharkdp/hyperfine/README.md

 [Bencher](https://github.com/bencherdev/bencher) is a continuous benchmarking tool that supports `hyperfine` to track benchmarks and catch performance regressions in CI.

+Drop hyperfine JSON outputs onto the [Venz](https://try.venz.dev) chart to visualize the results, and manage hyperfine configurations.

 Make sure to check out the [`scripts` folder](https://github.com/sharkdp/hyperfine/tree/master/scripts) in this repository for a set of tools to work with `hyperfine` benchmark results.